ophilbinbriscoe/unity-ui-boldtween/README.md

 # BoldTween
 Tweening library built on top of Unity's open-source UI namespace.

+## Design & Use
+The Tweener behaviour is the core around which the rest of BoldTween has been built.

+Each Tweener outputs the result of evaluating an AnimationCurve based on the start time and duration of the current tween, while the tween is active.
+This output can be routed in a number of ways.
+Unity and native C# callbacks are available, as well as the IInterpolator interface, through which reusable tweening functionalities can be implemented.

+## Status
+BoldTween was used in one of Concordia's submissions to the annual Ubisoft Game Lab challenge.
+There are no known issues at the moment.

 ## Installation
 Download and unzip into your project.